ET Phone Home

 out = jsonpath("response", "factorial").str.to_integer().alias("permutations")

-Then let's run the HTTP calls by using that response
+Then let's run the HTTP calls by using that response variable, selecting the columns, and then

 drop the response column (which we just name by a string of its name here):